It’s not easy, letting someone into your home. Because then they see the holes in the walls, the off-kilter frames, the cobwebs in the corner.

 I brush my hair and pull it up on my head.
 Then take it down.
 Then put it back up.

 “How about a glass of wine?”

-Clint leaves my bedroom and makes his way through the maze of blankets we have hanging up throughout the house.
+Clint leaves my bedroom and makes his way through the maze of blankets hanging throughout the doorways of the house.
 We have no central heat here.
 The bedrooms and the kitchen are heated by space heaters.
-The hanging blankets, like those ceiling tiles, inflame the shame, infect my spirit.
+The hanging blankets, like that leaking roof, inflame the shame, infect my spirit.

 But Clint has seen my hanging blankets and falling tiles.
 He’s done repairs here.
-Perhaps he’s doing repairs now.
+Not usually of this personal nature though.

 When he comes back in the room, my tears have been neatly placed in the jewelry box.